crisluengo/mdx_math_svg/README.md

 well as a LaTeX installation.
 If you don't have LaTeX, I recommend [TeX Live](https://tug.org/texlive/).

 The extension uses the `latex` and `dvisvgm` commands, which should both be installed with your LaTeX distribution.
 Make sure these programs are on the path so that they can be found.
+If you install only a subset of the TeX Live distribution, you will likely need to add the following LaTeX packages using the `tlmgr` tool: `standalone`, `preview`, `ucs`, `newtx`, `fontaxes`, and `xstring`.

 ### Install from PyPI